May 19, 2022

 Pro tip: to ensure maximum safety and minimize fleet repair costs, enable mandatory vehicle checks, and have all issues appear in your dashboard right away.

 As soon as the driver has started their route, you can track their whereabouts in real-time.
-Customers can do the same, as Track-POD sends notifications with ETA and tracking link.
+Customers can do the same, as Track-POD sends notifications with live ETA and tracking link.
 Both significantly up your rate of successful deliveries.